 I think like many good nerds, when I first saw the proposals for Google Glass, my mind immediately jumped to the great Star Trek: The Next Generation episode “The Game.”
 In this episode, Commander Riker meets a Ktarian woman while on shore leave.
 She introduces him to a game that sets over one’s eyes and that is controlled by the mind.
 The actual gameplay is apparently simple, and the pleasure centers of one’s brain are stimulated whenever a level is successfully completed.
 It is, in short, addicting, and it quickly spreads throughout the crew of the Enterprise (except for Wesley Crusher and Ashley Judd, but you either know what I’m talking about or you’ll just have to watch the episode on Netflix).

 The operative premise behind the game isn’t really that far-fetched.
-In Alone Together, Sherry Turkle argues that the little beeps and dings that our digital devices give off are addictive, pulling our attention despite any apparent resistance.
+In Alone Together: Why We Expect More from Technology and Less from Each Other, Sherry Turkle argues that the little beeps and dings that our digital devices give off are addictive, pulling our attention despite any apparent resistance.
 We become conditioned to want to know whatever it is that is going on our phones, and these dings are the bell that induces our salivating need to check our connections.
 Now with Google Glass, we not only have the dings, but we have the technology to keep a digital filter for the world right in front of our eyeballs.

 Google Glass is the best known example of a wider phenomenon known as “augmented reality.”
 Augmented reality refers to technological interventions that supplement our view of the world.
 Thus, instead of simply looking at a monument, my augmented reality filter (already accessible via several apps on smart phones) will show me the Wikipedia entry on the monument, reviews of nearby restaurants, or the names of constellations in the sky.